ServiceNow

 Creating a ServiceNow incident from a Monte Carlo alert

-To create a ServiceNow incident from the alert page, click the Add ServiceNow incident:
+To create a ServiceNow incident from the alert page, click the Linked issues button in the alert page navigation bar, then click Add ServiceNow incident.

 Once clicked, a drawer opens.
 If creating a new ServiceNow incident, you can input the Summary and Description.
 Summary and Description are pre-populated with information about the alert and a URL to link back to the alert in Monte Carlo.